MANNITOL SAFETY & SIDE-EFFECTS

 All is not lost, however, because Vagus Nerve Stimulation can help activate it again, and "exercising" the nerve this way can restrengthen Vagal Tone, allowing, in time, the brain and body to begin the processes of detoxifying and reducing its chronic inflammation.
 There are very many ways to stimulate the Vagus Nerve effectively.
 It seems reasonable, therefore, that mannitol's effect is precisely because it causes digestive tract activity, through its osmotic effect in the bowel, including the laxative, and especially excessive wind, effects it creates.

 Indeed, deep breathing while "bearing down" (as if one is trying to break wind!) is a very effective Vagus Nerve Stimulation excerise, and so is, as suggested in the video below discussing "coffee enemas" as a stimulation strategy, holding a bowel movement in.
 People who take therapeutic levels of mannitol find themselves having to practice both of these actions on a daily basis!
-Thus mannitol is highly likely to simply be acting as Vagal Tone improving agent, and rather than having any direct role in the brain itself, it works indirectly through the activation of the digestive system, in turn creating a Vagus Nerve Stimulation effect, helping the brain to begin to naturally detoxify and remove problems molecules like alpha-synuclein.
+Thus mannitol is highly likely to simply be acting as Vagal Tone improving agent, and as well as having a direct role in the brain's cleansing mechanism itself, it may also work indirectly through the activation of the digestive system, in turn creating a Vagus Nerve Stimulation effect, helping the brain to begin to naturally detoxify and remove problems molecules like alpha-synuclein.